russellmccloy/russellmccloy.github.io/_posts/2023-09-22-working-remotely-in_opposite-timezone.markdown

 After the pandemic we decided to move to Brazil to be nearer to my wife's family and give our 1.5 year old daughter a chance to spend time with all her aunties and uncles.
 This was the best decision we ever made!

-I would like to take this opportunity to say thankyou to Lab3 for giving me the chance to continue working for them. 👍thank
+I would like to take this opportunity to say thankyou to Lab3 for giving me the chance to continue working for them. 👍

 ## The details